SevenShepherd/SevenShepherd.github.io/_posts/2023-09-12-the-christian-walk.markdown

 When you profess Christ truly, you walk as he walked.
 We're not saved by this walk, but that's what happens as a result of a genuine profession of faith.

+1. Are you saved according to Eph.
+2:8-10?
+2. Do you love God according to John 14:15,21
+3. Do you see the fruits (Gal.
+5:22-23) and evidences (James 2:14-26) of a true and lively faith?

+The answer to all of these questions should be: Yes!

+We're saved by grace through faith alone (Eph.
+2:8-9), but if you do not obey God's commandments, not only have you proven that you do not love God (Jn 14:15,21), but that your profession of faith was false (1Jn 2:3-6).
+It's true that Christians undergo a progressive sanctification of decreasing patterns of sin (1Jn 3:6-10; Ro 6:1-2,15), but the faith that justifies, is a fides viva, a living faith, a faith that is alive and you know it is alive when it manifests itself in the fruit of obedience.
+It is no dead faith (James 2:14-26).

 <script>
     var refTagger = {